How to prevent aggression in the workplace

 Action plan

-The next step of your RI&E is an action plan (in Dutch) for social safety in the workplace.
+The next step of your RI&E is an action (in Dutch) for social safety in the workplace.
 The plan sets out measures you use to prevent aggression and violence.
 For example, you agree that employees must treat each other respectfully and that aggression is never allowed.
 And you note down what has been agreed regarding penalties for breaking these rules.
-You compile all of these rules in a single document, the code of conduct.
-This handbook (in Dutch) from the Ministry of Social Affairs and Employment will help you draw up a code of conduct for your business.
+All the rules should be set out in a code of conduct.
+This (in Dutch) from the Ministry of Social Affairs and Employment will help you draw up a code of conduct for your business.

 Testing safety in the workplace